amdewitt/ChuShogiLite/README.md

 A live version of the script is available [here](https://www.chessvariants.com/invention/chushogilite).

-## Setting up ChuShogiLite a Website
+## Setting up ChuShogiLite on a Website

 To set up the applet onto your own site, do the following: